-Below is the updated comprehensive list of research priorities for each Council-managed species.
+Below is the updated comprehensive list of research priorities for each Council-managed species, in alphabetical order.
 In addition to the species-specific lists, there is also a list of research priorities that are more general and/or have applicability across several or all Council-managed species.
-For example, priorities related to habitat, socioeconomic information, allocation strategies and stock structure dynamics are topics that are covered in this section.
+For example, priorities related to habitat, socioeconomic information, allocation strategies, and stock structure dynamics are topics that are covered in this section.
 As mentioned above, these lists are organized by short-term/smaller scale and long-term/larger scale projects and are in priority order under each grouping.
+Lastly, in order to ensure individual research priorities address the broader priority themes identified by the Council, the corresponding theme(s) associated with each research priority are identified in column on the right.